How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 There are several types of plain end blades such as skip tooth, double skip, spiral, reverse skip tooth, metal cutting, diamond blades, etc.

 Everyone has their favorite and it may take a while to figure out which blades suit you best.
-Keep in mind that different projects may require different blades types.
+Keep in mind that different projects may require different blade types.

 Over the years I have purchased several different sizes and types from different manufacturers.
 I have found that I use mostly Pegas’ #3 and #5 modified geometry blades as well as Olson’s Mach Series reverse tooth #3 and #5 blades.
 These would be the blades that I would recommend to try first.